IRB Review Process - Getting Started

 - Exempt (for federally funded projects only) - begin/continue the project or proceed with the proposed changes;

-- Modifications Required - specific changes must be made or more information is required before approval; If you receive a modifications required letter, you CANNOT begin the research until you respond and the response is reviewed and approved.
-You will create a new package for the existing project in IRBNet to upload edited documents.
-When you upload edited documents, create a version trail (see IRBNet Submission Instructions for more information); or
+- Specific Minor Revisions or Substantive Revisions Requested - specific changes must be made or more information is required before approval; If you receive a modifications required letter, you CANNOT begin the research until you respond and the response is reviewed and approved.
+When you upload edited documents, use track changes to show revisions; or

 - Disapproved – the research cannot be conducted as submitted.